efekarakus/efekarakus-blog/_posts/2019-09-26-when-to-wrap-errors.md

 ---
 layout: post
-title: When to wrap errors
+title: When to add context to errors
 categories: [golang]
 ---

+This post looks into when to add additional information to errors with `fmt.Errorf`, so that a **human** can make sense of the error.
+The human can be both a user of your software or you as the developer.

 ## TL;DR [#](#tldr-)

-Only wrap errors returned from public functions or methods.
+Add additional context to errors returned from public functions or methods.
 Otherwise, propagate them.

 ## Problem statement [#](#problem-statement-)